-Every year around Valentine's Day people flock to flower shops, pop-up stores, and malls looking for the right gift to say "I love you."
+Every year around Valentine's Day people flock to flower shops, pop-up stores, and malls looking for that perfect gift.
+The one that says "I love you."
 Is it that serious?
-It kinda is to the majority of people men and women alike.
-It's Valentine's Day after all.
+It kinda is to the majority of people, men and women alike.
+But for different reasons.
+It's Valentine's Day after all!
 A day to celebrate romance and love.

 Jeanne Collins, VP for Women’s Health at Prestige Consumer Healthcare says “Whether staying in, heading out with friends, or having a date night, the most important thing is celebrating the way you want.”
 I am pretty simple when it comes to Valentine's Day.
 Dinner or a card is good for me and pretty much the same for my hubby.
 I was interested in how we stacked up to others when it comes to the importance of Valentine's Day.

-Of course, the percentages vary depending on the survey, but what I want seemed to compare to that of roughly 33% to 34% of all women that want a Traditional Gift.
-YouGovAmerica, revealed women said they would be satisfied with one or two of the following gifts - a nice dinner out/date night, a card, chocolates or candy, and/or flowers.
+Of course, the percentages vary depending on the survey, but what I want seemed to compare to that of roughly 33% to 34% of all women who want a Traditional Gift.
+YouGovAmerica revealed women said they would be satisfied with one or two of the following gifts - a nice dinner out/date night, a card, chocolates or candy, and/or flowers.

 As no surprise, 22% of men said sex would be the perfect Valentine's gift versus 17% of women who said the same thing.
 What was surprising was that 27% of men said their #1 choice for Valentine's Day is a card.
 Another (23%) of men surveyed said they would like a nice dinner out/date night.
 Traditional Gifts came out on top with men and women in this survey.

-Results from a New York Post survey a couple of years ago were slightly higher with revealed 45% of women wanted a Traditional Gift.
+Results from a New York Post survey a couple of years ago were slightly higher revealing 45% of women wanted a Traditional Gift.
 However, 49% of women said, they want to plan the evening themselves and not leave arrangements up to their partner.
 Other stats broke down as follows:

 - 57% of people feel the romance holiday is overrated